-Students must earn all quarter credits in the program, attend a minimum of 80% Schedule days, and achieve a cumulative "C" grade point average by graduation.
-Asher College encourages 100% attendance.
+Students must earn all quarter credits in the program, 100% Schedule days, and achieve a cumulative "C" grade point average by graduation.
 A "C" grade point average is equivalent to a minimum of a 2.0 on a 4.0 scale, or a 70% on a 100% scale.
 All students must also meet the required standards for Progress and Code of Conduct to graduate.
+Hybrid Students must achieve 80% attendance hours.